DSCKabarak/TechCamp/README.md

  - Ability to ask custom questions during checkout
  - Browser based QR code scanner for door management
  - Elegant dashboard for easy management.

-### Contribution
----
+## Contributing
 Feel free to fork and contribute.
 If you are unsure about adding a feature create a Github issue to ask for Feedback.
-Read the [contribution guidelines](http://www.attendize.com/contributions.html)
+Read the [contribution guidelines](CONTRIBUTING.md)

-### Submitting an issue
+## Submitting an issue
-If you are creating an issue/bug report for Attendize please let us know the following.
-1. The version of Attendize you are using. e.g. master branch or release tag.
-2. Are you running Attendize in Docker or using a Virtual Machine.
-3. What version or Operating System are you using. e.g. Ubuntu 14.04
-4. The version of PHP you are using. e.g PHP 7.1
-5. Are you using Attendize with Nginx or Apache.
-6. Steps to reproduce the bug.
+If you encounter a bug in Attendize, please first search the list of current open [Issues on the GitHub repository](https://github.com/Attendize/Attendize/issues).
+You may add additional feedback on an existing bug report.
+If the issue you're having has not yet been reported, please open a new issue.
+There is a template available for new issues.
+Please fill out all information requested in the template so we can help you more easily.

+Please note: support is not offered from the project maintainers through GitHub.
+Paid support is available by [purchasing a license](http://www.attendize.com/license.html).

-### Installation
+## Installation
----
 To get developing straight away use the [Pre-configured Docker Environment](http://www.attendize.com/getting_started.html#running-attendize-in-docker-for-development)<br />
 To do a manual installation use the [Manual Installation Steps](http://www.attendize.com/getting_started.html#manual-installation)

-### Testing
+## Testing
 To run the application tests, you can run the following from your project root:

 ```sh